Trust Pilot logo

 Key points at a glance:

 • Timeline: About 56 days from the auction end to completion (28 to exchange + 28 to complete).
-Faster than a private treaty sale, slower (on purpose) than a traditional auction.
+Faster than a private treaty sale, slower (on purpose) than a traditional auction

 • Costs: Buyers usually pay a reservation fee (between 2 to 5% or a minimum set by the auction platform) on top of the purchase price.
-You also cover need to cover normal purchase costs (deposit at exchange, conveyancing, valuation, SDLT).
+You also need to cover normal purchase costs (deposit at exchange, conveyancing, valuation, SDLT).

 • Stamp Duty Land Tax: HMRC can treat certain compulsory buyer fees as chargeable, which can increase the SDLT base.
 Always ask your solicitor to confirm how your specific fee is treated, but your mortgage adviser will help.